ClojureBridge/community-docs/docs/clojure/def.md

 - Advice to coaches

-    If attendees don't know what is a variable, explain briefly.
+    If attendees don't know what is a variable, please explain briefly.
-    Explain the difference between `my-number` and `user/my-number` if necessary.
+    The difference between `my-number` and `user/my-number` would be worth mentioning.
-    Also, it would be helpful to mention about global Vars and namespaces.
+    Also, it would be helpful to talk about global Vars and namespaces.
-    However, the namespace has it's own section, so don't need to be in detail.
+    However, the namespace has it's own section.
+Don't need to be in detail.

 Try some examples.